 My personal issues with the laptop are these:

-The thermal ergonomy is horrible:
+The thermal ergonomics are horrible:

 When under load, the keyboard can get almost too hot to touch—this is also extremely uncomfortable.